 We bought a series of six operas in an orchestra section where Dad would be comfortable in his wheelchair.
 We had early dinner at a little bistro down the street and settled in for a performance of Tosca.

-Tosca, my favorite opera, is a heartbreak of a story, and usually the artist who plays her is as large physically as vocally.
+Tosca, my favorite opera, is a heartbreak of a story, and (usually) the artist who plays her is as large physically as vocally.
 This Tosca was massive, with a voice to match.
-Tosca concludes with a complex double-cross, resulting in the execution of Tosca’s lover.
-When she realizes the awful truth, Tosca evades the guards rushing to stop her and runs to the parapet.
-Crying “Avanti a Dio!” (“We meet before God!”), she hurls herself over the edge to her death.

 The opera ran long.
 We were on our way home in our Mercedes sedan when the warning bells sounded on Dad’s oxygen compressor.
 Try as I might to diagnose the problem while I was driving, the alarm suddenly changed to signal we had just minutes of oxygen left.
 We were close to the Manhattan Beach exit on the 405 freeway, so I put on my hazard lights and took off.
 Dad was slumped in the passenger seat, but was conscious.
 “Easy breaths, Dad.
 I’ll have you on electric in just a few minutes.”

 An L.A. police cruiser follows me off the exit, lights going and sirens blaring.
 I know these roads well, so I get around other cars easily and speed toward the beach.
 A black Manhattan Beach SUV cruiser joins the chase.
 I am running lights and speeding as carefully as possible.
-I see through the sunroof glass that a helicopter is above us, but is hanging back.
 We’re going to dead-end at the water, so they can’t be very worried we are trying to get away.

 The last few blocks are a maze of small back streets, which I take tight and fast.
 Dad has been off oxygen for ten minutes.
 I’m fifty yards from our garage when I hit the opener on the visor and the house lights go on.
 I skid into the garage and engage the door.
 I scramble to the back seat and roll out the door as the cops start pounding on the garage.